ReactiveCircus/cache4k/README.md

 The library was ported from a kotlin / JVM cache which I contributed to [dropbox/Store](https://github.com/dropbox/Store) to help unblock Store's multiplatform support ( it was reverted before the 1.0 release as multiplatform wasn't a priority).
 Many thanks to Store's owners and contributors for reviewing and improving the original implementation.

-Native concurrency support of the library is powered by [touchlab/Stately](https://github.com/touchlab/Stately).
-Many thanks to Stately's authors and contributors for the great library.

 ## License

 ```